PRADEEVERMA/shopX-ecommerce/README.md

 ## ⭐ Support

-If you like this project, consider giving it a **Star ⭐** on GitHub.
+If you found this project useful, consider giving it a **Star ⭐** on GitHub.

-It helps support development and motivates future improvements.
+Your support helps improve the project and motivates future development.

 ---

 <div align="center">

 ### Thank You For Visiting ShopX ❤️

+Built with React • Node.js • MongoDB

 </div>